jemmec/shimmering-unity/readme.md

 ## Examples

 ### Shimmer data logger
-The `ShimmerDataLogger` script is an example way to easily log specific data from the shimmer device.
+The `ShimmerDataLogger` script is an example way to log specific data from the shimmer device easily.

 Add a `ShimmerDataLogger` component to the same GameObject.
-Add the `ShimmerDevice` as an inspector reference, and add some signals to the signals list (ensuring the signals are enabled on your device).
-Run your project again, after starting the streaming you should now see the signal values in the `ShimmerDataLogger` change.
+Add the `ShimmerDevice` as an inspector reference and some signals to the signals list (ensuring the signals are enabled on your device).
+Run your project again.
+After starting the streaming, you should now see the signal values in the `ShimmerDataLogger` change.

 ### Shimmer heart rate monitor
 The `ShimmerHeartRateMonitor` script is an example of monitoring Heartrate from a shimmer device.

-To monitor heart rate, ensure the `ShimmerDevice` has it's `enableInternalExpPower` enabled and the `INTERNAL_ADC_A13` sensor selected in the `enabledSensor` list.
+To monitor heart rate, ensure the `ShimmerDevice` has its `enableInternalExpPower` enabled and the `INTERNAL_ADC_A13` sensor selected in the `enabledSensor` list.
 Add the `ShimmerDevice` as a reference to the `ShimmerHeartRateMonitor` script.
-Connect and start streaming, after 10 seconds you should see the correct heart rate being reported in the `HeartRate` variable.
+Connect and start streaming.
+After 10 seconds, you should see the correct heart rate being reported in the `HeartRate` variable.

 ## Troubleshooting

-### My values are all `NaN`, what do I do?
+### My values are all `NaN` what do I do?

-In this case it's likely that the timestamp is _out of sync_ on the shimmer device so the calculated value (CAL) is incorrect.
+In this case, the timestamp is likely _out of sync_ on the shimmer device, so the calculated value (CAL) is incorrect.
 This usually happens when the device has been turned off and on without reconnection to the base device.
-To re-synronize the timestamp:
+To re-synchronize the timestamp:

 1. Power up the base device and then plug it into your PC.
 2. Plug the shimmer back into the base and turn it on.
 3. Open up the __Consensys__ software and identify the plugged in shimmer.
 4. Keeping the shimmer turned on, unplug it from the base.
 5. Connect as normal.
-The values should now be correct and you should not see an `NaN` values.
+The values should now be correct, and you should not see a `NaN` value.

 ### Shimmer Data Reference